Pulmonary Rehabilitation

 Your rehab team often includes doctors, nurses, physical therapists, respiratory therapists, exercise specialists and dietitians.
 Together, these health professionals create a personal program to meet your specific needs.

-Pulmonary rehabilitation is an outpatient program and may be based in a hospital or a clinic.
-You may also be able to receive certain forms of pulmonary rehabilitation in your own home.
+Pulmonary rehabilitation is usually an outpatient program and may be based in a hospital or a clinic.
+You may also be able to receive certain forms of pulmonary rehabilitation in your own home or online.

 Yes.
 When you start PR, your therapist will assess you.
 They may have you do a six-minute walk test while measuring the amount of oxygen in your blood.
 This will show the therapist how much oxygen you need during different types of exercise.
-Your therapist will guide you through the exercises and help you use your oxygen.
+Your therapist will guide you through the exercises and help you understand how to use your oxygen during activity.

 There are many factors to consider when selecting a pulmonary rehabilitation program.
 If you haven’t already, be sure to consult with your healthcare provider to determine if pulmonary rehab is a good fit for you.